Featured

 Wedding centerpiece at Strong Mansion

-wedding swags & such⇟
+wedding swags, flower arches & such⇟

 November wedding @ Strong Mansion ~ the chuppah draped in Smilax and flowers